-(1) A transitional facility must have prominent signs at all entrances and areas within the building which are designated as a transitional facility under the Act.
+(1) A transitional facility must have prominent signs at all entrances and areas within the building(s) or premises which are designated as a transitional facility under the Act.
 Signs must warn that entry is restricted to persons permitted by the operator.